Finding Information on Autism-Related Genes

 Unfortunately, I’m not aware of an organization that specifically addresses Xp22.31 deletions.
-There are, however, a few parent support groups on Yahoo and Facebook.
+There are, however, a few Yahoo and Facebook parent support groups for Xp22.31 deletions.
 The National Society for Genetic Counselors provides a platform for finding genetic counselors who may be able to help you further.
 The society’s website also has a helpful discussion forum.

 To find research teams looking at a particular autism-related mutation, it can help to perform a PubMed or “Google Scholar” search.
 Here are my search results for “Xp22.31” and “autism.”
 Among the authors of these studies, you may be able to identify a research group at a university or medical center in your region.

 We also recommend several organizations that provide information and resources on more-common genetic disorders strongly associated with autism.

 - FRAXA Research Foundation for fragile X syndrome.
 Families affected by fragile X founded this grassroots nonprofit in 1994.
 FRAXA raises awareness about fragile X. It also provides support to families and individuals affected by the condition.